dilentulcidas/dimmit/README.md

 ### Known limitations
-Some monitors are stubborn and don't let you allow to change the brightness through software so this app may not work for those type of monitors.
+- Some monitors are stubborn and don't let you allow to change the brightness through software so this app may not work for those type of monitors.
+You'll still see the monitor light blinking in some cases though which is the monitor laughing at you.

 (Johnny Deep Corporation ©2020)